 Turn signal (RY10W / socket BAU15s) (p.
-150)
+162)

-- Position the diffuser.

-- Insert the screw and turn it counterclockwise first until it engages in the thread.
-Tighten the screw slightly.

-- Check the turn signal system function.
+- Position the diffuser. - Insert the screw and turn it counterclockwise first until it engages in the thread.
+Tighten the screw slightly. - Check that the turn signal system is functioning properly.

 Checking the low beam headlight adjustment